saadchtouki/VAME/README.md

 ![workflow](https://github.com/LINCellularNeuroscience/VAME/blob/master/Images/workflow.png)

-# VAME in a Nutshell
+# The project in a Nutshell
-VAME is a framework to cluster behavioral signals obtained from pose-estimation tools.
+The project consists of segmenting car journeys, traced with the help of sensors, into hierarchical driving situations.
+We are basing this on the work done on VAME (Variational animal motion embedding).
+[VAME](https://github.com/LINCellularNeuroscience/VAME.git) is a framework to cluster animal behavioral signals obtained from pose-estimation tools.
 It is a [PyTorch](https://pytorch.org/) based deep learning framework which leverages the power of recurrent neural networks (RNN) to model sequential data.
-In order to learn the underlying complex data distribution we use the RNN in a variational autoencoder setting to extract the latent state of the animal in every step of the input time series.
+In order to learn the underlying complex data distribution, an RNN is used in a variational autoencoder setting to extract the latent state of the animal (in our case the latent state of the car) in every step of the input time series.

 ![behavior](https://github.com/LINCellularNeuroscience/VAME/blob/master/Images/behavior_structure_crop.gif)